 It needs high volumes of cheap animal feed – which has been linked to deforestation around the world.
 And all that livestock means lots of waste, which can pollute local soils and water, damaging biodiversity and killing fish.
-30% of the nitrogen that pollutes water in the EU [PDF] comes from livestock.
+Some 30% of the nitrogen that pollutes water in the EU [PDF] comes from livestock.

 And factory farming isn't just bad for the environment and animal welfare.
 It's bad for our health.
 Studies have shown that intensively produced meat contains less vitamins and more unhealthy fats [PDF] than pasture fed, extensively raised animals.
-Plus, people living near factory farms have reported health problems linked to the huge amounts of manure they produce, which is often spread on nearby fields.
+Plus, people living near factory farms have reported health problems linked to the huge amounts of manure the farms produce, which is often spread on nearby fields.